edgio-docs/edgio-examples/examples/edgio-vue2-example/README.md

 npm run layer0:build && npm run layer0:production
 ```

-Setting --production runs your app exactly as it will be uploaded to the Layer0 cloud using serverless-offline.
+Setting --production runs your app exactly as it will be uploaded to the Edgio cloud using serverless-offline.

-## Deploying to Layer0
+## Deploying to Edgio

-Deploying requires an account on Layer0.
+Deploying requires an account on Edgio.
 [Sign up here for free](https://app.layer0.co/signup).
-Once you have an account, you can deploy to Layer0 by running the following in the root folder of your project:
+Once you have an account, you can deploy to Edgio by running the following in the root folder of your project:

 ```bash
 npm run layer0:deploy
 ```

-See [deploying](https://docs.layer0.co/guides/deploying) for more information.
+See [deploying](https://docs.edg.io/guides/deploying) for more information.